 Click here to respond to the License Plate survey

-Freemasonry is the world’s oldest, largest and most philanthropic fraternal organization.
+Freemasonry is the world’s oldest and largest fraternal organization.
 As Freemasons we live by an ethical and moral code that distinguishes us and creates an atmosphere where friendship and understanding can grow among men of every religion, race and culture.

 Freemasonry is founded upon principles of tolerance, care, kindness, honesty and trust.
 These are timeless values that are as relevant to the world today as they were 300 years ago when the organization was established.